Wall Street (1987 film): Casting

-Stone gave Charlie Sheen the choice of Jack Lemmon or Martin Sheen to play his father in the film, and Sheen picked Martin Sheen, his own father.
+Stone gave Charlie Sheen the choice of Jack Lemmon or Martin Sheen to play his father in the film Carl, and Sheen picked Martin Sheen, his own father.
 The elder Sheen related to the moral sense of his character.
 Stone cast Daryl Hannah as Bud Fox's materialistic girlfriend Darien Taylor, but felt that she was never happy with the role and did not know why she accepted it.
 He tried to explain the character to Hannah repeatedly, and thought that the materialism of the character conflicted with Hannah's idealism.
 Stone said later that he was aware early on that she was not right for the part.
 "Daryl Hannah was not happy doing the role and I should have let her go.
 All my crew wanted to get rid of her after one day of shooting.
 My pride was such that I kept saying I was going to make it work".
 Stone also had difficulties with Sean Young, who made her opinions known that Hannah should be fired and that she should play that role instead.
 Young would show up to the set late and unprepared.
 She did not get along with Charlie Sheen, which caused further friction on the set.
 In retrospect, Stone felt that Young was right and he should have swapped Hannah's role with hers.
 Stone admits that he had "some problems" with Young, but was not willing to confirm or deny rumors that she walked off with all of her costumes when she completed filming.